tanabee/genkit-gemma2-sample/README.md

 ## How to develop using the Gemma2 model in Genkit

-On 2024/6/27, Google announced the open-source LLM Gemma2.
+Google introduced Gemma2, an open-source LLM, in June 2024.
 This article introduces how to make requests to Gemma2 using Firebase Genkit.

 ## Step 1.
 Installing Ollama Gemma2